jayasuryanj/WEB-SCRAPING/README.md

 # WEB-SCRAPING
-Certainly!
-Here's a detailed explanation of the provided Python code:

 ### Objective:
 The script is designed to scrape images from a given URL using Python.
 It uses the Selenium library to automate a web browser, fetches the HTML content, and parses it using the BeautifulSoup library to find image links.
 Then, it uses the Requests library to download the images.